RogerDodger/MojoMafia/doc/Precedence.md

 ===========================

 1. Actions of dead or silenced players do not execute.
-2. Actions of equal predence execute "simlutaneously", e.g., serial killers targetting each other will both die.
+2. Actions of equal predence execute "simultaneously", e.g., serial killers targetting each other will both die.

 Action precedence
 -----------------